samjross/flannelJesus.github.io/_posts/2014-08-30-solving-jekyll-highlight-linenos.md

 }
 {% endhighlight %}

-<aside class="well well-sm">Line 2 above used to say 'overflow:scroll' rather than 'overflow-x:auto' -- this looked fine on my Macbook but thanks to an observant reader I found soon that it had a very wonky effect on Windows.</aside>
+<aside>Line 2 above used to say 'overflow:scroll' rather than 'overflow-x:auto' -- this looked fine on my Macbook but thanks to an observant reader I found soon that it had a very wonky effect on Windows.</aside>

 The first 8 lines above solved the problem of overflow in the code area - there is only a horizontal scroll in the code area now, not affecting the entire page.